 One obstacle that keeps people procrastinating is chastising themselves over an inability to stick with plans and goals.
 Feeling bad about yourself seems like a great reason to choose to do something that will help you feel good in that moment (i.e., procrastinate).
 When I talk with people about their procrastination, they often beat themselves up over delays that were in fact good for them.
 Sometimes a beneficial delay is part of taking charge over your goals.

 Real procrastination is characterized by impulsiveness, lack of willpower, and self-sabotage.

 Transform Your Procrastination has you look into each of these and devise strategies around them.

 We also look at the differences between small tasks and big projects.
 Each one requires different strategies.
 Tactics to get yourself started are useful for both.
 Often getting started is all you need in the face of nagging small tasks, but when tackling something large, such as writing a dissertation, you may also need to look at the sustainability of your strategies.
 Having tactics in place to help you stay on task when you’d rather be doing something else can make a big difference.

-In my next blog post, you will get a preview of the content in weeks three and four from the Transform Your Procrastination online course.
-In Week 3, you’ll learn how to utilize and transform your Procrastination Demons.
-In week 4, we take an in-depth look at some deeper reasons you may procrastinate, your internal and external environments, and how to prime them for reaching your goals.
+In my next blog post, you will get a preview of the content in module three and four from the Transform Your Procrastination online course.
+In Module 3, you’ll learn how to utilize and transform your Procrastination Demons.
+In Module 4, we take an in-depth look at some deeper reasons you may procrastinate, your internal and external environments, and how to prime them for reaching your goals.
 You also look at personal triggers and how to counteract them.